-The Company consolidates all subsidiaries in which it has a controlling financial interest, as well as any variable interest entities ("VIEs") where the Company is deemed to be the primary beneficiary, when it has the power to make the decisions that most significantly affect the economic performance of the VIE and has the obligation to absorb significant losses or the right to receive benefits that could potentially be significant to the VIE.
+The Company consolidates all subsidiaries in which it has a controlling financial interest, as well as any variable interest entities ("VIE") where the Company is deemed to be the primary beneficiary, when it has the power to make the decisions that most significantly affect the economic performance of the VIE and has the obligation to absorb significant losses or the right to receive benefits that could potentially be significant to the VIE.
 The Company reviews factors, including the rights of the equity holders at risk and obligations of equity holders to absorb losses or receive expected residual returns, to determine if the entity is a VIE.
-Under US GAAP, a general partner will not consolidate a partnership or similar entity under the voting interest model.
-See note 8 for further details.
+As of December 31, 2022, the Company did not have any VIE.